tuan-dang1609/BigTournament/README.md

 - This project is in Vietnamese.
 In the future I will try to add English to the website.
 Stay tune !!!
 - This project mostly related to esport tournament from Phu Nhuan Highschool in Ho Chi Minh city, Vietnam 🇻🇳 (operated by DONG CHUYEN NGHIEP).
 - If you want to have API from Riot Games, you can apply here: <a href="https://developer.riotgames.com/">Riot Developer Portal</a>
+- Programming Language that I used: JavaScript
+- Database: MongoDB

 # Vietnamese
 ## Chào mừng các bạn tới dự án của mình